5 Tips Marketing to Gen Z

 • 5 TIPS TO MARKET TO GEN Z

 • Gen Zers want useful or valuable content, not ads.
-Despite a short attention span to grab their interest, that doesn’t mean that all the content you push to them has to be short.
+Despite a short attention span to grab their interest, that doesn’t mean that all the content you push to them has to be brief.
 The Gen Z crowd has a huge appetite for consuming content; So once you get that attention, they are just ass likely to spend time on a full 25-minute video as they are to read comments, memes, and and other quick content.

 We all know the words, but what do they relate to today’s business world?